-- Get someone to look over your application before you submit it.
+- Get someone to give your application the once-over before you submit it.
 This is a lesson I learnt the hard way.
 I didn’t fill in my family information on my application because I misread what was meant but it thankfully only delayed my application by a few weeks but could have caused big headaches.

 - If you’re application seems to be taking a seemingly longer than normal time to be processed you can submit a request for your case notes under the Freedom of Information Act.
 Submit an Access To Information and Privacy (ATIP) Online Request.
 This is really useful as it gives you some idea of where your application is in the process.
 It takes up to 30 days to get your notes but it can act as a good prompter for someone to look at your application and get it moving.
 Unfortunately, on the online immigration portal there isn’t a status bar to tell you how far along in the process you are.